 The Holy Spirit is God

 Just as Jesus has many names so does the Holy Spirit.
 The Spirit of God (Gen 1:2) and the Spirit of the Lord (Isaiah 61:1) to name only two clearly indicate the divinity of the Holy Spirit.
 In the final chapter of the Bible the Spirit calls people to come and drink of the water of life (Revelation 22:17).
-Peter Called the Spirit God (Acts 5:3-4).
+Peter, when talking to someone who lied to the Holy Spirit, called the Holy Spirit “God” (Acts 5:3-4).
 Jesus said that the spirit was separate from him but would come from him (John 14:25-26).

 The Holy Spirit was promised